tldr-pages/tldr/pages/common/nodenv.md

 `nodenv install --list`

-- Use a specific version of NodeJS across the whole system:
+- Use a specific version of Node.js across the whole system:

 `nodenv global {{version}}`